 In response to a Public Interest Litigation, the Supreme Court had directed the Central Government to initiate and complete the process of translocation of the Asiatic lion from Gujarat to its proposed second home in Kuno–Palpur Sanctuary in Madhya Pradesh.
 The Court stated that the protection of the Asiatic lion and providing a second home for the animal was ‘top priority’.

-Once the Supreme Court held that the decision for reintroduction of Asiatic lion to Kuno was of utmost importance and that the introduction of cheetahs in India was illegal, the NWAP’s silence on the issue of reintroduction of lions while emphasising the need for reintroduction of cheetahs amounts to an extraordinary case of an Action Plan overruling a judgment of the Supreme Court.
+Once the Supreme Court held that the decision for the reintroduction of an Asiatic lion to Kuno was of utmost importance and that the introduction of cheetahs in India was illegal, the NWAP’s silence on the issue of reintroduction of lions while emphasising the need for the reintroduction of cheetahs amounts to an extraordinary case of an Action Plan overruling a judgment of the Supreme Court.
 This can be regarded as nothing short of contempt of the orders of the apex Court.

 The reasons for this omission and silence are not very difficult to discern.
 The Government of Gujarat has consistently opposed the shifting of lions from Gujarat to Madhya Pradesh.
-The Central Government’s silence and inaction even after the Supreme Court’s verdict reflects its passive support for Gujarat.
+The Central Government’s silence and inaction even after the Supreme Court’s verdict reflect its passive support for Gujarat.
 The silence of well-known conservationists in the Committee is, however, a cause for grave concern.

 Too important to ignore

 Georges Clemenceau, French Prime Minister during the First World War said, ‘War is too important to be left to the generals’.
 A perusal of NWAP (2017–31) leads one to conclude that wildlife conservation is too important to be left to conservationists and forest officials.
 The NWAP (2017-31), despite identifying some key areas for action, falls short in many respects.
 It lacks vision and is aimed at maintaining status quo.